-Dr Hal Stone and Dr Sidra Stone are the founders of Voice Dialogue, and also of the Psychology of Selves and the Aware Ego Process, which is the theoretical foundation of Voice Dialogue.
+Dr Hal Stone and Dr Sidra Stone are the founders of Voice Dialogue and of the Psychology of Selves and the Aware Ego Process.

 There is detailed biographical information on their website as well as plenty of resources on Voice Dialogue.
 Visit their website here.